stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 04 (P2L1) - Review of UML.md

 ### UML Quiz

-_Which of the UML Structure Diagram types could be used to convey system architecture?_
+_Which of the UML Structure Diagram types could be used to convey system architecture_?

 - Class diagram
 - Component diagram